alexsoto-harness/transactionprocessing/docs/extensions.md

 <!-- prettier-ignore -->
 !!! info
     Hooks allow you to customize the transaction flow without modifying the core library.
-Use them for validation, notifications, or integrating with other BNC services.
+Use them for validation, notifications, or integrating with other Harness services.

 **Example: Adding Custom Validation and Notifications**